 Participatory member of the System Improvement Plan Committee for the Transitional Housing Program for Foster and Probation Youth.

-Assisted emancipating foster youth as a part of the Independent Living Program.
+Mentored emancipating foster youth as a part of the Independent Living Program.

 Managed the School Readiness Program, a grant-funded program for children ages newborn to five years old.

 Collaborated with State Adoptions to facilitate the adoption process and placement support.